-4 Change in Prices from 2017/18 Disclosure
+4 Change in Prices from 2018/19 Disclosure

-The Commerce Commission has determined a Customised Price-Quality Path for Wellington Electricity (CPP Determination), which applies for a three year period commencing 1 April 2018.
+The Commerce Commission has determined a Customised Price-Quality Path for Wellington Electricity (CPP Determination), which applies for a three year period from 1 April 2018.
 All prices for all consumers are set in accordance with the CPP Determination.
 Further information on this decision can be found here.

 The CPP Determination has resulted in an uplift of the Distribution price component.
-This has been offset by a decrease in the Pass-through and recoverable cost price component due to reductions in costs from Transpower and the payback of a portion of the pass-through balance, as specified in the CPP Determination.
-WELL has also rebalanced the transmission component of prices between fixed and variable charges.
+This has been offset by a decrease in the Pass-through and recoverable cost price component due to reductions in costs from Transpower, the payback of a portion of the pass-through balance, and incentives as specified in the CPP Determination.